Top of main content

 Particularly in the foundational years of the business, an organic and ongoing communication between founders and clients can be a powerful catalyst for growth.
 Engaged clients can act as product testers and advocates, for example; while impact-seeking investors are thinking long-term.

-Aurélien Drain, Head of Business Development for HSBC Private Banking, France notes: "The network effect is important.
+Aurélien Drain, Head of Business Development for HSBC Private Bank, France notes: "The network effect is important.
 With a strong community of clients, entrepreneurs can scale up, and in these early days investors and founders are not necessarily looking for profit straight away.
 It's more about the number of recommendations and connections you can create with the same client, resulting in repeat business."

 Community can take different formats.
 Green Monday, for example, forms deep partnerships with other businesses that share its purpose.
 David explains: "If we want to shift the world to a more plant-based diet, no company can do it alone as it can only serve a small proportion of the population.
 Green Ventures, the impact investment arm of our business, is creating an alliance.
 We were early investors in Beyond Meat and we invest in other food technology companies that share our vision and goal."